peace195/tensorflow-input-pipeline-template/README.md

 	faster: read images using PIL then write to TFRecord format.

-	fastest: using TFRecord format and multi-threadings
+	fastest: use TFRecord format and multi-threadings.